Intellihackz/injective-vault-evm/TUTORIAL-frontend.md

 Before we connect to our vault contract, let's implement basic INJ transfers.
 This will help us understand how transactions work and give users feedback on transaction status.

-First, we need to import more functions from ethers:
+Update your imports to include more ethers functions:

 ```typescript
 import { BrowserProvider, parseEther, formatEther } from "ethers";